nshout/nshout/README.md

 #### Python Developer.
 ![Python Developer.](https://cdn.discordapp.com/attachments/1010909991147929613/1013458867759370290/Banner1.png?size=4096)

 2 years of experience with Python, still learning the efficient and advanced ways.
-I am glad to help out others should there be the case.

 I prefer and mainly use JetBrains IDE's for everything.